HIPAA Posture

 - Automatic Deletion: All PHI is destroyed via crypto-shredding when a nurse ends their shift.
 There is no data to delete on termination because nothing persists beyond the active session.

 - No Secondary Use: Patient data is never used for marketing, research, analytics, or model training.
-De-identified clinical observations sent for narrative generation are not retained by our AI provider.
+Clinical content sent for narrative generation is protected by BAA + Zero Data Retention configuration with our AI subprocessor and is not retained beyond the request or used to train models.

 Third-Party Services